Q and A

 You have multi-grade classrooms; which grades are in each classroom?

 Our junior high classroom houses students aged 12-15, or 7th-9th grades.
-Our ninth grade students are considered high school students and earn high school credits (and pay high school tuition) as they do additional off-site work each week.
+Our ninth grade students are considered high school students and earn high school credits (and pay high school tuition) as they do additional off-site work each week, and participate in our lab block each week as well.

 Our high school classroom is for students in 10th-12th grades.